austinhjones3/flashcard-app/README.md

-### Flashcard-O-Matic is a studying tool that allows users to create, read, update, and delete decks and their cards.
+### Flashcard-O-Matic is a studying tool that allows users to create, read, update, and delete decks and their flashcards.

 - The rubric and tests were provided by Thinkful.
 - This app was built with React.js and Bootstrap 4.5